 Where the cost does differ greatly for me at least is to get really good quality watercolor brushes you have to pay a lot more.
 This is because they are natural or semi-natural although you can also get man-made.

 Lasting Times For Your Finished Artwork

-While this will depend on many different things such as light, temperature, humidity and the paint quality, etc, overall watercolors do not last as long as acrylic paints.
+While this will depend on many different things such as light, temperature, humidity and paint quality, etc, overall watercolors do not last as long as acrylic paints.

 Under the right conditions (ie museum conditions) and using a quality watercolor the paints can last up to 100 years.
 Under the wrong conditions fade in only a few years.
 Let’s face it how many people have museum conditions!

-Acrylic paints can last centries.
+Acrylic paints can last centuries.

 The lasting times of both can also change depending on the paint used.
 As some paints have better lightfastness than others.